collocations.org

 2. period of reduced economic activity

-great, major, serious, severe | economic
+great, major, serious, severe

 The country is experiencing a severe economic depression.

-VERB + DEPRESSION
+VERB + depression

-be in the grip of, experience | go into
+be in the grip of, experience

-The housing market has gone into depression.
+The market has gone into depression.

 face

-DEPRESSION + VERB
+depression + VERB

 deepen